Lemon Law Attorneys

 Your case does not have to take a long time to complete.
 Some cases are resolved immediately upon hiring our firm.
 Other cases can take several months to complete depending on what county the case is filed in.
 Most courts try to get your case to trial within a year.

 What kind of Attorney handles Lemon Law?

 Lots of lawyers claim to know the law and promise fast results.
 At Wirtz Law APC, we know the law because we actually try cases to juries.
 No other firm knows the Lemon Law better than Wirtz Law.
 We have tried more than 28 lemon law cases to jury verdict in the past three years.
 No other California Lemon Law trial attorneys have tried more cases or have a better winning record at trial than Wirtz Law APC.
-While other lawyers promise fast results, we seek and get the best results for you.
-Wirtz Law has successfully obtained recoveries for our clients in excess of $21,000,000.
+While other lawyers promise fast results, we seek the best results for you.
+Wirtz Law has successfully obtained recoveries for our clients in excess of $23,250,000.

 Where can I find a Lemon Law Attorney near me?

 If you are looking for a California Lemon Law firm “near me,” look no further than Wirtz Law APC.
 If you are fed up, have had enough, and think your car is a lemon, call us at 833-4MY-LEMON for a free evaluation.
 If you vehicle is a lemon we will take your case at no charge to you on a contingency fee basis.
-Wirtz Law APC provides the best Lemon Law attorney service everywhere in California including Southern California, Central California, Eastern California, and Northern California.
+Wirtz Law APC provides one of the best Lemon Law attorney service everywhere in California including Southern California, Central California, Eastern California, and Northern California.

 Cost & Fees